sysintelligent/kubernetes-resilience-guide/downtime-tolerant-kubernetes.md

 ---

 # Factor XII: Application Resilience

+> **Note**: The sample code examples in this factor are AI-generated using Python for demonstration purposes.

 **Purpose**: Handle application-level failures through circuit breakers, retries, and resilience patterns that integrate with Kubernetes primitives